Skip to cookie consent Skip to main content

 Call your child’s care team if your child shows any of the following symptoms:

-• In babies younger than three months: Fever over 100.4°F (38°C)
+• In babies under 3 months: Temperature over 100.4°F (38°C)

-• In babies and children of any age: Fever over 105°F (40.5°C) or a fever over 102.4°F (39°C) that does not respond to fever medication or lasts for more than 3 days
+• In babies over 3 months and older children: Temperature over 105°F (40.5°C), temperature over 102.4°F (39°C) that does not respond to fever-reducing medication, or fever that lasts for more than 3 days

 • Increased work of breathing.
-This includes short, shallow, and unusually fast breathing or caving in of the space between the ribs, or nostrils spread out with every breath
+This includes short, shallow, and unusually fast breathing or caving in of the space between the ribs, or nostrils spread out with every breath.

 • Wheezing (a whistling noise when breathing)